stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 The HTTP Request Maker block allows you to embed example HTTP requests directly in your documentation.
 The HTTP Request Maker block is a `json` or `yaml` code block, along with an additional `http` language tag.

 The contents of the code fence should be a HTTP Request Object (described below).
-The Stoplight Studio markdown preview panel includes an embedded editor to help you put together
+The Stoplight Studio Markdown "Preview" panel includes a sample HTTP Request Maker that you can use to help compose the Request Object automatically.

 ```md
 ```yaml http